Committees

 The Matrimonial and Family Law Committee is one of the largest and most active committees of the Bar Association.
 Committee activities include monthly meetings featuring discussions of new substantive law, court rules and guest speakers on topics relevant to the practice.
 Seminars featuring presentations by experts on issues important to matrimonial practitioners are held annually.

-Chairs: Daniel J. Schuller and Michael J. Colletta
+Chair: Daniel J. Schuller

 Chair: Matthew J. Fitzgerald